-Simply put, replacing hold-time with a call-back is the closest thing to a “magic bullet” that you’ll find in the call center world.
-Call-backs make callers happier, and agents more efficient!
+Replacing hold-time with a callback is the closest thing to a “magic bullet” that you’ll find in the call center world.
+Callbacks make callers happier, and agents more efficient.
+Here’s how:

 When it comes to consumer patience, the fuse is really short these days, especially if you put someone on hold.
-If hold times creep over the 5 minute mark, your social media timeline will start to show angry tweets.
-(You might want to look up your company on OnHoldWith.com?
-It might be an unpleasant surprise.)
+If hold times creep over the 5-minute mark, your social media timeline will start to show angry tweets.
+You might want to look up your company on OnHoldWith.com but beware, you may be in for an unpleasant surprise.

 Surveys regarding customer service complaints consistently show that “waiting on hold” is at the top of the list.
-Obviously, eliminating something the causes dissatisfaction, will lead to increased satisfaction.
-However you measure client happiness – NPS, repeat visits, repeat purchases – you are certain to see an improvement when call-backs are in place.
+Obviously, eliminating something the causes dissatisfaction will lead to increased customer satisfaction.
+However you measure client happiness – NPS, CSat, LTV, repeat visits, repeat purchases – you are certain to see an improvement when callback technology is place.

 As hold times get longer, a larger fraction of callers will abandon, i.e. hang-up.
-An abandoned call can then become a repeat call (further straining the call center system) and, of course, a dissatisfied customer.
+An abandoned call can then become a repeat call — further straining the call center system — and, of course, you get a dissatisfied customer.

-Call-backs reduce abandonment because, even if the total wait time is the same, a customer who has opted for a call-back is very unlikely to abandon.
-(Our own numbers show a 98% reconnection rate.)
+Callback technology reduces abandonment because, even if the total wait time is the same, a customer who has opted for a call-back is very unlikely to abandon.
+Our own numbers show a 98% reconnection rate.

 Most call centers have some type of call volume spike.
 Some are predictable based on time-of-day or day-of-week.
 Some are unpredictable because they result from an external event, e.g. the network is down, a product got recalled, or a special promotion launched.

-Spikes present a real challenge: If you staff to the peak volume, you will have excess agent capacity at other times.
-Call-backs also help “smooth-out” spikes in call volume by deferring calls (in a customer-friendly manner) till a time when there is excess agent capacity.
+Call spikes present a real challenge: If you schedule enough staff to manage peak volume, you will have excess agent capacity at other times.
+Callback technology helps to “flatten” spikes in call volume by deferring calls — in a customer-friendly manner — till a time when there is excess agent capacity.